jspreadsheet/ce/README.md

 - New events such as: onevent, onchangepage, onbeforesave, onsave
 - More examples and documentation

-### Jexcel 3.9.0
+### Jspreadsheet CE 3.9.0 (Jexcel)
 - New methods
 - General fixes

-### Jexcel 3.6.0
+### Jspreadsheet CE 3.6.0 (Jexcel)
 - Better formula parsing
 - New events
 - New initialization options
 - General fixes

-### Jexcel 3.2.3
+### Jspreadsheet CE 3.2.3 (Jexcel)
 - getMeta, setMeta methods
 - Npm package with jSuites
 - General fixes

-### Jexcel CE 3.0.1
+### Jspreadsheet CE 3.0.1 (Jexcel)

-jExcel CE v3 is a complete rebuilt JavaScript Vanilla version.
+Jspreadsheet CE v3 is a complete rebuilt JavaScript Vanilla version.
 For that reason it was not possible to keep a complete compatibility with the previous version.
 If you are upgrating you might need to implement a few updates in your code.
-If you have questions, you can review the article upgrating from jExcel CE v2 or Handsontable.
+If you have questions, you can review the article upgrating from Jspreadsheet CE v2 or Handsontable.

-The jExcel CE v3 brings lot of great new features:
+The Jspreadsheet CE v3 brings lot of great new features:

 - Drag and drop columns.
 - Resizable rows.